Boteler Racing Products

 Snell M Rated Helmets:

 Snell "M" (Motorcycle) rated helmets are designed for motorcycling and other motorsports.
-They offer slightly less protection than SA rated helmets.
+They offer less protection than SA rated helmets.

 Snell K Rated Helmets: